 So I got to San Francisco Sat night, and took the BART to union station.
 Andy was late, but he showed up with a box of chocolates (I hinted at a choc and rose welcome :-P).
 We're staying at his sister's friend's house (richmond area), and moving to the downtown hostel today.

 Woke up way too early on Sun, at 7 am.
 Then we had too much dim sum, watched Entourage, went walking to Haight street, stumbled onto a park which took us on a hike up and up until we could see San Francisco spread down before us.
 It was the Buena Vista park.
 Very pretty.
 On our way up, we stopped by and I made Andy do a sketch of a tree.
 Then he made me do a haiku to a tree.
 It took me too long to come up with something so Andy said, just write 5 haikus.
 You're taking too long to try and be awesome.
-Here's 2 of them:

 trees make when dancing in the

-I'll bear my fruits in winter I am impatient
+I'll bear my fruits in winter

 Afterwards we had the most awesome Indian food.
 Really yummy lamb tandoori.
 Then we rushed of to BATS, which is located in such a pretty place, by the ocean, near fields of luscious grass.
 Where we watched Meastro by Johnstone.
 Improv details in a saperate post.